P2-Net: Joint Description and Detection of Local Features for Pixel and Point Matching: Experiments

 \subsubsection{Image Matching}

 In the image matching experiment, we use the HPatches dataset ~\cite{balntas2017hpatches}, which has been widely adopted to evaluate the quality of image matching ~\cite{mishchuk2017working, detone2018superpoint, revaud2019r2d2, liu2019gift, tian2019sosnet, pautrat2020online, wiles2020d2d}.
 Following D2-Net ~\cite{dusmanu2019d2} and ASLFeat \cite{luo2020aslfeat}, we exclude $8$ high-resolution sequences, leaving $52$ and $56$ sequences with illumination or viewpoint variations, respectively.
-For a precise reproduction, we directly use the open source code of two state-of-the-art joint description and detection of local features methods, ASLFeat and D2-Net, replacing their losses with ours.
-Particularly, we keep the same evaluation settings as the original papers for both training and testing. \PAR{Results on the HPatches.} Here, three metrics are used: 1) Homography estimation (HEstimation), the percentage of correct homography estimation between an image pair; 2) Precision, the ratio of correct matches over possible matches; 3) Recall, the percentage of correct predicted matches over all ground truth matches.
+For a precise reproduction, we directly use the open source code of two state-of-the-art joint description and detection of local features methods, ASLFeat and D2-Net, replacing their losses with ours. \wb{SuperPoint (SP)~\cite{detone2018superpoint} is also a powerful approach to imagine matching.
+However, it resorts to interest point pre-training and self-labelling that need synthetic shapes and homographic adaptation, which are very difficult to be directly adopted with our loss.
+Despite this, we still report the 2D matching results by SuperPoint in Tab.~\ref{tbl:hpatches} to better present the enhancements on other baselines.} Particularly, we keep the same evaluation settings as the original papers for both training and testing. \PAR{Results on the HPatches.} Here, three metrics~\cite{pautrat2020online} are used: 1) Homography estimation (HEstimation), the percentage of correct homography estimation between an image pair; 2) Precision, the ratio of correct matches over possible matches; 3) Recall, the percentage of correct predicted matches over all ground truth matches.
 As illustrated in Tab. ~\ref{tbl:hpatches}, when using our loss, clear improvements (up to $3.9\%$) under illumination variations can be seen in almost all metrics.
 The only exception happens for D2-Net on Recall and ASLFeat on HEstimation where our loss is only negligibly inferior.
 On the other side, the performance gain from our method can be observed on all metrics under view variations.
 This gain ranges from $1.2 \%$ to $5.6 \%$.
-Our coarse-to-fine optimization strategy shows more significant improvements under view changes than illumination changes.
+Our proposed optimization strategy shows more significant improvements under view changes than illumination changes.